 For expert legal advice or immediate representation anywhere in the UK, call the Restrictive Covenant Solicitors at Slater and Gordon Lawyers on freephone 0800 916 9060 or contact us online.

-Our solicitors have complete knowledge of restrictive covenants and are ideally positioned to advise you of any issues that may arise as a result of these covenants in your contract, shareholder agreements, partnership agreement, compromise agreement, business/share sale agreement or consultancy agreement.
+Our Restrictive Covenant Solicitors have complete knowledge of restrictive covenants and are ideally positioned to advise you of any issues that may arise as a result of restrictive covenants in your employment contract, shareholder agreement, partnership agreement, compromise agreement, business/share sale agreement or consultancy agreement.

-Restrictive covenants (sometimes called “non-competes”) are a complex and ever- evolving area of employment law.
-They can be included in agreements to prevent you from competing for business with your employer following the termination of a relationship, such as an employment relationship.
-They are commonly used in executive, banker and broker contracts where issues of potential competition increase in sensitivity with seniority.
+Restrictive Covenants, sometimes called “non-competes” are a complex and ever evolving area of employment law.
+Restrictive covenants can be included in agreements to prevent you from competing for business with your employer after termination of employment.
+Restrictive covenants are commonly used in executive, banking and broker contracts where issues of potential competition increase in sensitivity with seniority.

 The consequences of breaching a valid restrictive covenant can be harsh and expensive.
 Enforcement of restrictive covenants can be robust.
 Courts often agree to impose far reaching and costly injunctions, rather than simply awarding damages.
 However, many restrictive covenants in employment contracts are not enforceable.